The Strat: Property overview

+The hotel and casino facilities are located at the base of the observation tower.
 The Strat's location, in regard to the Las Vegas Strip, has been debated.
-Although the Stratosphere was considered north of the Las Vegas Strip at the time of its 1996 opening, it advertised itself as being on the Strip, with the slogan, "We define the top of the Strip."
+Although the Stratosphere was considered north of the Strip at the time of its 1996 opening, it advertised itself as being on the Strip, with the slogan, "We define the top of the Strip."
 Frank Riolo, the CEO of AREP, said in 2011, "It's not Downtown, it's not the Strip and it's not a locals property.
 We try to run it as a hybrid."

 Tourists and some local residents consider the Strat to be part of the Strip, which would make it the only Strip resort within city limits.
 However, Clark County considers the Strat to be several blocks north of the Strip.
 According to the county, the Strip does not officially extend into city limits.
-Nevertheless, Golden Entertainment advertises the resort as a Strip property.
+Golden Entertainment nonetheless advertises the resort as a Strip property, as did its predecessor, Stratosphere builder Bob Stupak.

 Observation tower

 The resort was named after the stratosphere in Earth's atmosphere, as a reference to the height of the tower.
 At 1149 ft, it is the tallest freestanding observation tower in the United States, and the second-tallest in the Western Hemisphere, surpassed only by the CN Tower in Toronto, Ontario.
 It is the tallest tower west of the Mississippi River, and also the tallest structure in Las Vegas and in the state of Nevada.
 Because the tower is not fully habitable, it is not considered a building, according to the Council on Tall Buildings and Urban Habitat.
 Because of its visibility, the tower serves as a visual aid for some motorists in the Las Vegas Valley.
 The tower also presents problems for air traffic controllers, who have to guide certain planes to avoid the structure.

 The tower is a popular draw for tourists, and is a notable part of the Las Vegas skyline.
 The top of the tower has two observation decks and a restaurant known as "Top of the World", in addition to lounges, four thrill rides, and a wedding chapel.
-Top of the World is a revolving restaurant, taking about 80 minutes to complete a full rotation.
-It is located on the 106th floor of the tower, providing overhead views of the Las Vegas Valley.
-An indoor observation deck is located on the 108th floor, and includes food and beverage outlets, while stairs lead up to an outdoor deck on the 109th floor.
-Like the restaurant, both decks provide wraparound views of the Las Vegas Valley.
-The indoor deck was remodeled and unveiled in July 2019.
+An indoor observation deck is located on the 108th floor, while stairs lead to an outdoor deck on the 109th floor, both providing wraparound views of the Las Vegas Valley.
+The indoor deck was remodeled in 2019.